Hi there, in today’s article, we’re going to pit Megapixels vs Pixel/Sensor size.

 As most people are starting to become more tech enlightened these days, you hear them make use of the words “megapixels”.
 They do this to try to rate different camera abilities on different smartphones.

 Smartphone makers encourage this too.
 They tout the amount of megapixels present in their camera sensors and turn a blind eye to other camera specifications.
 This might lead one to believe (more often than not) that megapixel counts are the “alpha and omega” when it comes to rating camera abilities.

-These days however, there is another school of thought that believes that camera prowess and ability should be evaluated by the size of the sensor as well as that of the pixels too.
+These days, however, there is another school of thought that believes that camera prowess and ability should be evaluated by the size of the sensor as well as that of the pixels.

 A camera sensor is a photographic plate at the rear end of the camera.
-It holds the pixels that are used to catch light as well as the electronic circuitry to convert the light into electric signals and send them to the phone’s Image Signal Processor (ISP) for post processing (a more detailed explanation can be found here).
+It holds the pixels that are used to catch the light as well as the electronic circuitry to convert the light into electric signals and send them to the phone’s Image Signal Processor (ISP) for post-processing (a more detailed explanation can be found here).

 The pixels that catch light also come in different sizes measured in micrometers (µm).
 The bigger the pixel size, the more light it can catch.

 The number of megapixels used in a camera is very important.
 A high number of megapixels boosts the resolution of an image.
 The image retains a lot of details from the scene, especially when zoomed in.
 It also provides a very quick and easy way to rate cameras.
 This is very true when you look at 1MP cameras against 5MP cameras or 8MP cameras against 12MP cameras.
 As soon as you go over 12MP cameras and start heading towards 48MP and 64MP, things start to get a little mixed up.
 The problem is compounded when pixel binning is thrown into the mix.